algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

 |Eyes|5x5|![Eyes](../pictures/Eyes.png)|
 |Fruits|8x8|![Fruits](../pictures/Fruits.png)|

-Pac-Man will be able to face 4 directions, being up, left, down and right, and open his mouth.
+Pac-Man will be able to face 4 directions, up, left, down, and right, and open his mouth.
 Ghosts will be able to see in those 4 directions.

 At the start of each level, the map will be similar to this